 SNORKELING, THE UNDERWATER WORLD WITHIN EVERYONE’S REACH

-Snorkeling is a sport within the reach of all those who want to practice it, since with minimal physical conditions and common sense it becomes a sport of low risk and low cost.
+Snorkeling is a sport within the reach of all those who want to practice it, since with minimal physical conditions, common sense and a few basical snorkeling techniques it becomes a sport of low risk and low cost.

 If you have never dared, or you have doubts about what it is or how to get started in Snorkeling, read on; We will try to shed some light so you can live this experience.

 Snorkeling comes from the snorkel, the breathing system that allows diving on the surface, without the need for a bottle or other elements.

 Technically, the Snorkel is nothing more than a tube that connects our mouth with the surface, so that it allows us to submerge our head under the water, while we continue breathing.